 Emotion Design – Building product with emotions and delivering experiences

-- Building emotion on product from cognitive level
+- Building emotion on product from a cognitive level

 - Building emotion through personality

-Donald Norman in his book2, “Emotional Design: Why We Love (Or Hate) Everyday Things” identifies three levels of visual design that can be used to build emotions on products to explain how we relate to a visual element and how to create something that is more appealing, effective and well received.
+Donald Norman in his book2, “Emotional Design: Why We Love (Or Hate) Everyday Things” identifies three levels of visual design that can be used to build emotions on products.
+He also explains how we relate to a visual element and how to create something that is more appealing, effective and well received.

 Building emotion through personality

 "When choose(ing) product, human only care about does (it) word, and is (it) interesting.
 World (is) already full of things (that) do work.
 Most (of them are) boring.

 PERSONALITY = INTERESTING.
 INTERESTING = CARE.
 CARE = TALK.

 - AVC:Fred Wilson Blog5 When we build a product, we are putting a part of ourselves out there and users on the end wants to feel this.
 They want to feel that there is a person on the other side and not a machine.
 Hence, Product needs personality.
 Below we list out few examples on ways of building personality on a product.

 - Tone of the voice: “You look nice today”.
 This is one of the many ways Slack greets you when you open the app.
 Now, that’s a huge leap in how we experience product: from serious, formal and bland in the 90’s and early 2000 to now where the product creates a bond as if there is someone on the other side.